slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Hard choices, easy life.
 Easy choices, hard life."
 -- Jerzy Gregorek*

-### How to fix bad habits?
+### How to change habits?

-> *"Pain plus reflection equals progress."
+> *"Willpower isn’t just a skill.
+It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things."
--- Ray Dalio*
+-- Charles Duhigg*

+We tend to abandon the good system we’ll follow in search of the perfect system that we will quit.

 Pay attention, correct and don’t judge.
 Two vices is too much, none makes you boring.

 Hints:

+- Try to break a bad habit and form a good one every 6 months.
+(Naval Ravikant)
 - Avoid low leverage habits: news (unnecessary stress and negative bias), pointless notifications, social media (use it as an output not as entertainment.
 Other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning nor the last thing you see at night), own a TV, work long hours, bad relationships, judge, control of petty stuff, perfectionism, signaling virtue.
 - Cultivate high leverage habits: cultivating useful skills, exercise, rest, medidtation, travel, read, journal, music, create, network and make friends, time outside with friends & family, massage, gratefulness, forgive, self awareness, plan, eat mindfully, focus, do less, sleep/nap, smile, use colors.

-### How to create new habits?

-> *"Willpower isn’t just a skill.
-It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things."
--- Charles Duhigg*

-We tend to abandon the good system we’ll follow in search of the perfect system that we will quit.

-Hints:

 - Small steps beat big dreams: the smaller the change the more likely you’ll actually make it.
 “Could I meditate for 15 minutes?
 No, I feel resistance, I’m not gonna do it.
 Okay, five?
 Huh, I don’t feel resistance to that.
 I feel like I can do it for five.”
 - Anticipate obstacles to new habits.
 - Get accountable by making a pact with someone to introduce financial penalties for habits that are bad for you.